 *** SUNDAY APRIL 9th : TOWNSVILLE BRANCH AGM *** 9am for 9.30am NQCC offices, 114 Boundary Street.
 All members (and friends) are enthusiastically invited to come along for a couple of hours to lend their ideas and support at our AGM, followed by a planning meeting.
 As president for the last 5 years I am stepping down and the continuation of the Branch’s conservation advocacy and activity, as well as those monthly field trips that everyone seems to enjoy, relies on having people willing to help with ideas, planning, writing, organising.
 Annual reports and proxy forms will be sent to all members before 9/4.
 We are grateful to the Conservation Council for allowing use of their premises.
 If driving towards the port it is on the right-hand side of the road, between the Railway Ave intersection and Tenth Avenue- opposite a bright red Real Estate building and a bright yellow Pet Food outlet!
 There is a big NQCC sign on the fence.
 If you value our organisation, please put this date in your diary and come along.

 Ongoing until 2nd April: Driving north?
 Take time to stop in at the Tyto Regional Art Gallery, Ingham.
 Joint exhibition by Dr Barbara Cheshire “Senses of Soul and Place” and wildlife artist Daryl Dickson, “On the Wild Side”.
-The gallery opens daily from 10am-4pm, details here.
+The gallery opens daily from 10am-4pm.

 WHAT’S BEEN HAPPENING?

 Back to back bleaching?
 Confirmation that a second mass bleaching event is occurring only 12 months after the devastation of large areas of the far north section of the GBR is about the worst news possible.
 Whether the bleaching is as severe or as extensive as in 2016 is yet to be discovered – and in a sense is almost immaterial.
 Mass bleaching events, first observed on the GBR in 1998, have hitherto been separated by at least a few years allowing the Reef’s famed resilience to come into play.
 But a reef bleached on this scale every year or every 2 or 3 years has no chance.
-Read more here and follow these links to view high resolution images and video of Vlasoff Reef off the coast from Cairns.
-I don’t know about you – I’m not a diver and have only ever snorkelled little bits of the Reef – but it breaks my heart.
+I don’t know about you – I’m not a diver and have only ever snorkelled little bits of the Reef – but what we are allowing to happen to omone of nature’s most intricate, beautiful and life-supporting structures breaks my heart.

 Mundy Creek field trip: Despite the heat a large group turned up for our Mundy Creek exploration last month – which proves once again that local destinations are very popular.
 Personally I love to see people discovering, or re-discovering, the natural habitats that are scattered around our city, learning about the wildlife that shares the city with us – and, in this case, meeting some of the people who are striving to keep these places special.
 Read our report here.
 Photo at left is a lily, Crinum angustifolium, poking up from the grasslands.